jorgecarleitao/schemaflow/README.md

 A major challenge in creating a robust data pipeline is guaranteeing interoperability between
-pipes: how do we guarantee that the pipe that someone wrote is compatible with my pipeline *without* running the whole pipeline multiple times until I get it right?
+pipes: how do we guarantee that the pipe that someone wrote is compatible with others' pipe *without* running the whole pipeline multiple times until we get it right?

 ## The solution that this package adopts